dbmdz/solr-ocrhighlighting/docs/alternatives.md

 !!! caution "Unsupported tokenizers"
-    The `OcrAlternativesFilterFactory` works with almost all tokenizers shipping with Solr, **except for the `ClassicTokenizer`.
-This is because we use the `WORD JOINER` (U+2090) character to denote alternative forms in the character stream and the classic tokenizers splits tokens on this character (contrary to Unicode rules).
+    The `OcrAlternativesFilterFactory` works with almost all tokenizers shipping with Solr, **except for the `ClassicTokenizer`.** This is because we use the `WORD JOINER` (U+2090) character to denote alternative forms in the character stream and the classic tokenizer splits tokens on this character (contrary to Unicode rules).
 This also means that if you use a custom tokenizer, you need to make sure that it does not split tokens on U+2090.

 !!! note "Highlighting matches on alternative forms"
-    During highlighting, you will only see the matching alternative form in the snippet if the match is on a single word, or if it is at the beginning or the end of a phrase match, since we cannot get to the offsets of matching terms inside of a phrase match through Lucene's highlighting machinery.
+    During highlighting, you will only see the matching alternative form in the snippet if the match is on a single word, or if it is at the beginning or the end of a phrase match.
+This is because we cannot get to the offsets of matching terms inside of a phrase match through Lucene's highlighting machinery.